aaronpalermo/pilateration/README.md

 # pilateration
 The goal of this project is to evaluate the practicality of using RSSI to calculate the location of a transmitter within a polygon where the verticies are passive WiFi monitors.

+## Step 1 [DONE] - collect RSSI for known distances
+For a given set of distances and orientations, collect RSSI data.
+Distances range from 1ft to 16ft at 1ft increments.
+Orientations are all vertical, and consist of different parts of the TX (mobile phone) facing the vertically oriented antenna.
+Orientations denote the part of the phone facing the antenna and include: screen, back, left side, and right side.

-## Step 1 - walk around & collect RSSI
+## Step 2 - walk around & collect RSSI
 I have 4 sensors, all Raspberry Pis with this identical WiFi adapter.
 I specifically chose this adapter because of the low cost, monitor mode capability, and single antenna so I won't get any directional gain like I may in dual-antenna setups.

-## Step 2 - Compare RSSI to distance
+## Step 3 - Compare RSSI to distance
 Since all 4 of the adapters are identical, hopefully the RSSI will correspond to a relative distance from the receiver.
 Then to work out the math and plot (ideally in real-time) the transmitter location within the receiver area.

 # Hardware